OpenEvalProject/evals/manuscripts/elife-99052/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/008s83205 Department of Chemistry, University of Alabama at Birmingham Birmingham United States
+1. Department of Chemistry, University of Alabama at Birmingham Birmingham United States ([ROR:008s83205](https://ror.org/008s83205))

 † Corresponding author

 ## Abstract

 Escherichia coli ClpB and Saccharomyces cerevisiae Hsp104 are AAA+ motor proteins essential for proteome maintenance and thermal tolerance.
 ClpB and Hsp104 have been proposed to extract a polypeptide from an aggregate and processively translocate the chain through the axial channel of its hexameric ring structure.
 However, the mechanism of translocation and if this reaction is processive remains disputed.
 We reported that Hsp104 and ClpB are non-processive on unfolded model substrates.
 Others have reported that ClpB is able to processively translocate a mechanically unfolded polypeptide chain at rates over 240 amino acids (aa) per second.
 Here, we report the development of a single turnover stopped-flow fluorescence strategy that reports on processive protein unfolding catalyzed by ClpB.
-We show that when translocation catalyzed by ClpB is challenged by stably folded protein structure, the motor enzymatically unfolds the substrate at a rate of ~0.9 aa s −1 with a kinetic step-size of ~60 amino acids at sub-saturating [ATP].
+We show that when translocation catalyzed by ClpB is challenged by stably folded protein structure, the motor enzymatically unfolds the substrate at a rate of ~0.9 aa s−1 with a kinetic step-size of ~60 amino acids at sub-saturating [ATP].
 We reconcile the apparent controversy by defining enzyme catalyzed protein unfolding and translocation as two distinct reactions with different mechanisms of action.
 We propose a model where slow unfolding followed by fast translocation represents an important mechanistic feature that allows the motor to rapidly translocate up to the next folded region or rapidly dissociate if no additional fold is encountered.

 ## Introduction